animatedmax/spring-data-geode/src/main/markdown/reference/samples.md

 limitations under the License.
 -->

-The Spring Data for GemFire project also includes one sample application.
+The Spring Data for VMware GemFire project also includes one sample application.
 Named "Hello World", the sample application demonstrates how to configure and use GemFire inside a Spring application.
 At run time, the sample offers a shell that lets you run various commands against the